 Retirement Savings – How Do Yours Measure Up?

-They say misery loves company, and that could be an ominous sign for retirement saving in the U.S.
+They say misery loves company, and that could be an ominous sign for retirement savings in the U.S.

 According to the Employee Benefit Research Institute (EBRI), most American workers have less than $25,000 in savings.
-This is the type of problem that can become self-perpetuating: As people look to their peers for examples of how to save for retirement they might be satisfied to find they are doing a little better than most.
+This type of problem can become self-perpetuating: As people look to their peers for examples of how to save for retirement, they might be satisfied to find that they are doing a little better than most.

-But the truth is, retirement saving is in such bad shape nationally that you had better count on doing much better than average to meet your goals.
+But the truth is, retirement saving is in such bad shape nationally that you had better expect to do much better than average to meet your goals.

 New assumptions